marinazanoni/ADM-HW1/README.md

 # ADM-HW1
-The HW1final_adm that is the file python with Problems 1 and 2 solved.
+In the pdfs and py files, Problems 1 and 2 were solved.
 Problem 1

     Introduction (all – total: 7)